 - Rodents and Other Pests

-Suet can be highly attractive to bird feeder pests such as mice, raccoons, squirrels and bears.
+Suet can be highly attractive to bird feeder pests such as mice, rats, raccoons, squirrels, and even bears.
 Feeders should be positioned carefully so these pests cannot access the suet.
-Offering only as much suet as can be eaten in a day or two will keep these pests from being attracted to leftover, uneaten suet.
+Offering only as much suet as can be eaten in a day or two will keep other animals from being attracted to leftover, uneaten suet.
 Suet feeders can also be moved indoors overnight so pests cannot visit after dark.

 Suet can spoil in high temperatures and may go rancid, making it less attractive and unhealthy for the birds.
 To keep suet from spoiling, place it in a shaded, cool area and only offer as much suet as the birds can eat in a day or two.
 Unused suet can be frozen or stored in a refrigerator to keep it fresh until it is needed.